RIT-EVT/EVT-core/README.md

 #### Step 3.
 Build EVT-core

 Below are the commands for building EVT-core.
 You can execute them from within the cloned EVT-core repository from the terminal.
+Below are the steps easiest followed for Mac and Linux with CMake installed.

 ```bash
 mkdir build/